yanboyang713/blog/content/posts/2025-09-28-131926-setting_up_evpn_on_proxmox_sdn.md

 ```

-Ensure the EVPN and VXLAN configurations are correctly applied.
-Check the status of the BGP sessions and routing tables using FRRouting commands:
+Confirm that the EVPN/VXLAN configuration is applied, then check BGP sessions and tables with FRRouting:

 ```console
 root@server5:~# vtysh -c "show bgp summary"